 When a student skips multiple sections

-"Hi [Name], I noticed you moved through Module 3 pretty quickly.
+"Hi [Name], I noticed you moved through the latest module quickly.
 Just wanted to check in: is the material making sense, or would it help to go over any concepts together?"

 When a student revisits the same section repeatedly